 - The construction camps will be provided with potable water either through installing tube wells (hand pump, shallow and deep tubewell), Pond Sand Filter (PSF) or supplying safe bottled water.
-To ensure supply of safe drinking water, the quality of the water will be tested in laboratory for the required parameters. - The location plan of tube wells (used for supplying potable water) will take into account that these are not sited near any sanitation facilities as to avoid water contamination. - The distance of a tube well / surface water resource from a soak pit will be at minimum 15m. - Drainage from the tube well will be diverted into the drainage system of the camp area. - Separate tube wells are kept reserved for the use of women. - Storm water drainage facilities at camp site will be provided.
+However, the drinking water has to be tested in the laboratory for the safe drinking water and environment-related parameters. - The location plan of tube wells (used for supplying potable water) will take into account that these are not sited near any sanitation facilities as to avoid water contamination. - The distance of a tube well / surface water resource from a soak pit will be at a minimum of 15m. - Drainage from the tube well will be diverted into the drainage system of the camp area. - Separate tube wells are kept reserved for the use of women. - Storm water drainage facilities at camp site will be provided.